CyberFlameGO/svnpython/Doc/README.txt

 Building the docs
 =================

-You need to install Python 2.4 or higher; the toolset used to build the docs are written in Python.
+You need to install Python 2.4 or higher (but Python 3.0 is not supported yet);
+the toolset used to build the docs are written in Python.
 The toolset used to build the documentation is called *Sphinx*, it is not included in this tree, but maintained separately in the Python Subversion repository.
 Also needed are Jinja, a templating engine (included in Sphinx as a Subversion external), and optionally Pygments, a code highlighter.

 Using make